H-HOPE/H-HOPE-current-meter/README.md

 - 3D printer
 - Set of Screwdrivers

-## 3D printing and model of the H-HOPE current meter<a name="3dmodel"></a>
+## 3D printing and model of the H-HOPE water current meter<a name="3dmodel"></a>

-We used Prusa MK3S 3D printer to print the H-HOPE current meter plastic parts.
+We used Prusa MK3S 3D printer to print the H-HOPE water current meter plastic parts.
 Chosen material was PETG.

-Below is the 3D exploded model of a H-HOPE current meter.
-H-HOPE current meter is made from two main parts.
+Below is the 3D exploded model of a H-HOPE water current meter.
+H-HOPE water current meter is made from two main parts.

 - assembly of a screw,
 - assembly of the enclosure with LCD screen and holder.